 Technology has always been able to make our lives easier.
 Safe driving is not excluded from the list of the daily tasks positively affected by technology.
 Today, the “not so confident” drivers can rely on an array of technologies to not only make us a tad more confident but ultimately safer drivers.
 So just how is the automobile industry leveling the playing field?
 We cannot answer that question without taking a high-level look at how automobiles have evolved in recent years specifically with a technology in mind.

-First there’s the navigation systems.
+First, there are the navigation systems.
 Ten years ago, having a navigation system in your car cost about 10% of the price of your vehicle.
 Instead, drivers relied on printable directions from sources like MapQuest to get from point A to point B. Reports show that printed maps were a huge distraction for drivers resulting in safety concerns.
 If you think texting while driving is a major distraction, try reading a map while driving.
 Today, the majority of new cars have a navigation system—usually a touch screen—that comes standard.
-Additionally, the navigation has been voice enabled meaning drivers don’t even need to look at the screen for directions.
+Additionally, the navigation has been voice-enabled meaning drivers don’t even need to look at the screen for directions.